-A key issue in corporate governance is why firms regularly choose directors who can be predicted to do a poor job.
-Our model provides a way to address this issue by allowing us to examine the types of firms that are most likely to hire predictably bad directors.
-Table 8 provides estimates of probit equations that estimate the likelihood that a firm hires a predictably bad director.
+The pattern that some firms regularly choose directors who can be predicted to do a poor job suggests that corporate governance is problematic at these firms.
+Our model provides a way to address this issue directly, by comparing a firm's susceptibility to hiring predictably bad directors with other measures of corporate governance.
+To measure the effect of corporate governance on director choices, Table 7 provides estimates of probit equations that estimate the likelihood that a firm hires a predictably bad director.